mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ## Easing back into work

-When I sat down to write this retrospective, it seemed like my anxiety around not having time to workk was such a distant memory.
+When I sat down to write this retrospective, it seemed like my anxiety around not having time to work was such a distant memory.
 I thought it must have been two months ago, so I was surprised to see that was actually my most recent retrospective.

 Fortunately, I'm feeling much more relaxed about the balance of time with my family.
 I've enjoyed a lot of family time while also [publishing more writing](#what-got-done) than ever before.